Whistler Hospitality jobs

 You will live in accommodation organised by your employer.
-Some employers have space at the main Whistler Blackcomb staff housing on Blackcomb Mountain, while others have their own staff accommodation within the hotel complex.
+Some employers have space at the main Whistler Blackcomb staff housing on Blackcomb Mountain, while others have their own staff accommodation within the hotel complex or surrounding area.

 You should expect to share a room with at least one other person and to share kitchen facilities.

 Most employers will provide a free or discounted meal on your shifts.
 For the rest of the time you will be self catering and you should ensure you can cook a few easy dishes before you depart!

 The cost of the accommodation is deducted from your pay cheque at the rate of between $11 and $20 per night, depending on the employer.
 This is usually the equivalent of an hours’ pay per night.

 - Gain work experience with an internationally recognised brand – will look great on your CV!

 - Receive full support from Tory, our country rep, through monthly meet-ups with her and the rest of your group.

 - ‘Work hard, play hard’- earn money and enjoy an amazing social life with like-minded people from around the world.

 - Most employers offer discounted ski passes to employees

 - Experience local life in one of the world’s best and most popular ski resorts, regularly voted #1 in North America.